vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/truffle-install-and-configure.md

 # Truffle Install and Configure
-Truffle is built with JavaScript and we can easy install it with the **npm** package manager.
+Truffle is built with JavaScript and we can install it with the **npm** package manager:

 ```
 $ npm install -g truffle
 ```
-After that we will have **truffle** command available in our terminal.
-To initialize new truffle project we use **truffle init** command.
+After that we will have the `truffle` command available in our terminal.
+To initialize new Truffle project we use the `truffle init` command:
 ```
 $ mkdir myProject
 $ cd myProject
 $ truffle init
 ```
-Output
+Output:
 ```
 Downloading...
 Unpacking...